 Sean Sun's relationship with investing is best captured by the oft-repeated Warren Buffett quote: "I am a better investor because I am a businessman, and a better businessman because I am an investor."

-Spurred on and inspired by both David's creativity and the innovation in the companies they studied, Sean founded his own startup: Saylo, a hyper-local chat app that connected its users with others around them.
-Saylo won a local startup pitch competition, was featured in DC tech publications, and raised a round of funding from a venture capital firm.
+Inspired by the disruptive companies he studied, Sean left the Fool to found his own startup: Saylo, a hyper-local chat app that won startup pitch competitions, was featured in DC tech publications, and attracted VC funding.

-Sean was subsequently recruited to CustomInk, a leader in e-commerce and custom retail, where he spearheaded the development and launch of that company's own entrepreneurial concept -- a unique crowdfunding platform called Booster -- and helped it reach a run-rate of $20 million before taking a step back from the investing and business worlds entirely to pursue a personal creative passion.
+Eventually, Sean was recruited to join CustomInk, a pioneer in e-commerce and custom retail, where he spearheaded the development and launch of that company's own entrepreneurial concept -- a unique crowdfunding platform called Booster -- and helped it reach a run-rate of $20 million before taking a step back from the investing and business worlds entirely to pursue a personal creative passion.

 At Huckleberry, Sean applies a perspective informed by the balance of both his operational and investing experience.
 He lives in California's Bay Area with his wife and daughter.

 Tom Jacobs began learning about money through his weekly allowance.
 In quarters.
 And through his savings account passbook, interest hand stamped.